regulusmagnus/big-edit/README.md

 **Please always back up your save file first!**

 While the source code for this was mostly produced with AI assistance, lots of manual effort was required to determine how the save files work and what the various obfuscated IDs and key values mean.
+Coordinates for the orb beacons were collected "by hand" using the in-game coordinate box.

 Special thanks to Discord user carawzoh for providing a 100% complete save file.